Backbase/backbase.github.io/content/posts/unpublished/custom-common-libraries-for-backend-services/post.md

 ---
 ## **Advantages of Using Custom  Libraries**

-The adoption of custom libraries like CS Common offers several advantages and examples for them:
+The adoption of custom libraries offers several advantages and examples for them:

-1. **Improved Productivity**: Streamlined integration processes reduce development time and effort, enabling teams to focus on core functionality.
+1. **Improved Productivity**: Streamlined integration processes reduce development time and effort, enabling teams to focus on core functionality and avoid such code duplications.
    - In a microservices-based platform, developers utilize a custom library to abstract away complexities of making API calls to various external services (e.g., payment gateways, inventory management systems, shipping providers).
    - This abstraction allows for quick integration of services without manual implementation of communication logic, reducing development time and effort.
 2. **Enhanced Maintainability**: Centralized communication logic simplifies maintenance tasks and promotes code reuse across projects.